 Bidding and tendering are now the most preferred procurement methods worldwide, and they show no signs of slowing down.
-With that in mind, what organizational and professional competencies should we prepare for beyond 2018?
+With that in mind, what organisational and professional competencies should we prepare for beyond 2019?

 From its beginnings in transactional material handling to its rise as a strategic asset, bid management plays a catalytic role in shaping agendas for growth and innovation.
 To bridge the gap between enterprise sales and procurement, bid managers of the future need broader skill sets.
 Here are seven key trends that will define bid manager competencies this year and into the future.

 The bid/no bid decision has become a strategic issue for CEOs and boards—it shapes their agendas for growth, innovation, and organisational change.
 Winning or losing a major contract can—and does—make or break a company’s future, with a rippling effect to its people and society.
 Companies that qualify and align their bid strategies to their core business and growth strategy achieve ongoing superior performance and long-term shareholder value.

 To improve investor confidence in capital markets, corporate governance overhauls are continuing.
 Malaysian and Japanese governments are moving to Anglo-American-style corporate governance systems.
 Bid managers in these regions need to look to the lessons from the more mature markets across the U.K., Europe, Australia, and the U.S. to demonstrate social, regulatory, and market accountability and transparency of their operations.

 Procurement has moved beyond quotations, vendor payment, and contract management to being increasingly involved very early on in dialogue, feasibility, and co-design with industry and key stakeholders.
 While the information and communication technology (ICT) and construction industries are accustomed to this level of market engagement, those in the health and human services sectors are now bringing their front-line experience to the table to influence how and where public money can make the most social impact.